Regularizations for shock and rarefaction waves in the perturbed solitons of the KP equation: Abstract

 \section{Abstract}

-By means of an asymptotic perturbation method, we study the initial value problem of the KP equation with initial data consisting of parts of exact line-soliton solutions of the equation.
-We consider a slow modulation of the soliton parameters, which is described by a dynamical system obtained by the perturbation method.
-The system is given by a quasi-linear system, and in particular, we show that a singular solution (\emph{shock wave}) leads to a generation of new soliton as a result of resonant interaction of solitons.
-We also show that a regular solution corresponding to a rarefaction wave can be described by a parabola (we call it \emph{parabolic}-soliton).
+Using an asymptotic perturbation method, we study the initial value problem for the KP equation with initial data consisting of parts of exact line-soliton solutions.
+We consider a slow modulation of the soliton parameters, described by a dynamical system obtained via the perturbation method. {The dynamical system is given by a $2$-component quasi-linear system.} In particular, we show that a singular solution (\emph{shock wave}) {of the system} leads to the generation of a new soliton as a result of the resonant interaction of solitons.
+We also show that a regular solution corresponding to a rarefaction wave {of the system} can be described by a parabola (which we call a \emph{parabolic soliton}).
 We then perform numerical simulations of the initial value problem and show that they are in excellent agreement with the results obtained by the perturbation method.